SrivenkatAnr/Automatic_RFIC_Synth/README.md

 Using ckt_optimizer.py, we can specify a set of output constraints to the PA circuit and the circuit will use gradient descent algorithm to find the optimal circuit parameters satisfying the specified constraints.

 invoked using *python ckt_optimizer.py | tee logfile*

+Majority of the codes used are derived from this [repo](https://github.com/RoopeshPyneni/AutomaticCircuitSynthesis)